eclipse-edc/Connector/extensions/data-plane/data-plane-http/README.md

 #### `HttpRequestParamsProvider`
 This service could be used to register HTTP params decorators (implementors of `HttpParamsDecorator`), that will be invoked before the HTTP request creation, both on `source` and on `sink` sides.
+This can be useful, to enhance the request adding some headers with for example some data flow related info like "transferId" or "contractId".

 To register a decorator, you can inject the `HttpRequestParamsProvider` and use one of the register methods:
 - `registerSourceDecorator`: register the decorator that will be used for every source request